PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/6. Demo/demo_notes.md

 - Makes knowledge testable and reusable

 👉 Key line:
-> “This is similar to how APIs use schemas — here we’re doing it for content.”
+> “This is similar to how APIs use schemas, just that here we’re doing it for content.”

 ---